b4cter1um/Discord-Server-Cloner/README.md

 # Discord-Server-Cloner

-I am not responsible for any damage caused by this.
-Use this at your own risk
+## Disclaimer: This tool is provided as-is, without any warranties or guarantees.
+By using it, you accept full responsibility for any outcomes or issues that may occur.
+I am not liable for any damages, data loss, or unintended consequences resulting from its use.